-Yes, you can use the bot filtering option in Reports Settings to prevent known bots from counting towards and skewing your website analytics data, as well as your clicked links data in the email tool.
+You can use the bot filtering option in Reports Settings to prevent known bots from counting towards and skewing your traffic analytics data, as well as your clicked links data in the email tool.

-This feature, once enabled, will prevent future traffic from known bots (e.g. specific AWS IPs) from appearing in reports like Sources, the Marketing Dashboard, and Page Performance.
+This feature, once enabled, will prevent future traffic from known bots (e.g. specific Amazon Web Services IPs) from appearing in the marketing dashboard, the sources report, and the pages report.
 This feature will also allow you to see data that is more closely aligned with user intent when viewing the Clicked information in the email tool.
 Many common spam filters (such as Mimecast and Barracuda) use bot clicks to scan all incoming email links, and these clicks will be filtered out while clicks from your email recipients will continue to be tracked.

 To enable this feature:

-- From your HubSpot Marketing account, navigate to Reports > Reports Settings.
+- In your HubSpot Marketing Basic, Professional or Enterprise account, navigate to Reports > Reports Settings.

-Before the introduction of this feature, HubSpot has always automatically filtered out traffic that identified itself as a bot (e.g. search engine crawlers that say that they’re a bot in their user agent).
-The addition of this feature aims to add more granularity by filtering IP addresses that don't necessarily identify themselves as bots but are known as such.
+Before the introduction of this feature, HubSpot has always automatically filtered out the small amount of traffic that identifies itself as a bot (e.g. search engine crawlers that say that they’re a bot in their user agent).
+The addition of this feature allows portals to opt in to more comprehensive bot filtering.